balderdashy/sails-docs/reference/Blueprints.md

 `http://localhost:1337/:model/find/:recordID`

-Like before, we will just one Pony.
+Like before, we will get just one Pony.
 This time, using the `Blueprint Shortcut` routes.

 via web browser 'http://localhost:1337/pony/find/47'